Spires and top of crenelated wall of the Bodleian

 Two essays, from a minimum of 1,500 words to a maximum of 2,500 words each

 We require two academic essays or other writing samples, usually from your most recent or ongoing degree.
 Extracts from longer pieces of work are acceptable and should be prefaced by a short note that puts them into context.
-If two extracts are submitted, they should not come from the same piece of work.
+If you submit two extracts, they should not come from the same piece of work.
 All writing samples must be in English.

 It is preferable, though not mandatory, that the writing samples relate closely to the subject matter of the MSc in Global Governance and Diplomacy.

 Multi-authored work is not acceptable.
-The word limit includes bibliography or footnotes if there are any.
+The word limit includes any bibliography or footnotes if there are any.

-If possible, please ensure that the word count is clearly displayed at the end of each writing sample.
+Please start each writing sample with a title.
+If possible, display the word count at the end of each writing sample.

 Writing samples are assessed for understanding of the subject area; understanding of problems in the area; ability to construct and defend arguments; power of analysis and expression; and familiarity with standard academic working techniques.